-First Name: Last Name: Your submission will be Street Address: Apt/Suite/Of fice: judged by the judges identified in the Challenge City: State: Zip: Country: details or by another Email Address: P hone Number: qualified panel selected by NCoC at its sole discretion.
-Date of Birth: The panel will judge the What is your profession?
-Submissions on the criteria outlined on the website in Coder Designer Data a Scientist/Analys st 🗖 Education Professional order to select finalists.
-Engineer I Nonprofit Professional I Researcher I Other All decisions will be final.
-Finalists will be notified in late August and proceed to the Implementation Phase where they will compete for How did you hear about the Civic Data Challenge Friend NCoC Knight Foundation Civic Data Challenge Judge or Advisor sor Partner or Sponsor Website grand prizes.
-List all additional teammates a and their contact information.
-Ple ease use the follow wing format: By checking this box, you First Name Last Name Email Phone Profession Date of Birth agree to the rules, guidelines and criteria outlined on the Civic Data Challenge website.
+First Name: Your submission will be Street Address: Apt/Suite/Of fice: judged by the judges identified in the Challenge City: State: Zip: Country: details or by another Email Address: Phone Number: : qualified panel selected by NCoC at its sole discretion.
+The panel will judge the Submissions on the criteria outlined on the website in order to select finalists.
+Date of Birth: What is your profession? ☐ Coder ☐ Designer ☐ Data Scientist/Anal yst 🗖 Educatio n Professional ☐ Engineer ☐ Nonprofit Professional ☐ Researcher ☐ Other All decisions will be final.
+Finalists will be notified in late August and proceed to the Implementation Phase where they will compete for grand prizes.
+How did you hear about the Civic Data Challenge ☐ Friend ☐ NCoC ☐ Knight Foundation ☐ Civic Data Challenge Judge or Advisor □ Partner or Sponsor Website □ Social Media □ Event □ Blog □ Other List all additional teammates and their contact information.
+Please use the following format: ☐ By checking this box, you First Name Last Nar me Email Phone Profession Date of Birth agree to the rules, guidelines and criteria outlined on the Civic Data Challenge website.